 the lofty city he lays low,

-he lays it low to the ground;
+lays it low to the ground;

 he casts it down to the dust.”
 (26:1-5)

-“Afflicted one, storm-tossed, not comforted,
+Afflicted one, storm-tossed, not comforted,

-behold, I set your stones in antimony,
+behold, I set your stones in antimony

 and lay your foundations with sapphires.

-I make your pinnacles of rubies,
+Of diamond I make your pinnacles,

-your gates of carbuncles
+and your gates of carbuncle,

 and all your walls of precious stones.

-All your children shall be taught by Yahweh,
+All your children shall be taught by the LORD,

-your walls are continually before me.
+your walls are before me continually.

 Your builders make haste;

-your destroyers and those who laid you waste depart from you.
+your destroyers and those who laid you waste

 Lift up your eyes and look around: